 Seek the Legal Help of a Criminal Defense Lawyer

 If it’s time to contact an attorney, call the trusted Fairfax criminal defense lawyer at Greenspun Shapiro PC by calling 703-352-0100 or by emailing us using the online contact form.
 Our attorneys provide superior legal services to our clients in Fairfax and throughout Virginia.

-When is it better to settle personal injury lawsuits (rather than see them through trial)?
+Is it better to settle a personal injury lawsuits rather than see it through trial?

 This is a good question that is rather complex to answer because, quite simply, it will depend on various factors, including you, your case and the settlement offer that is on the table.
 In general, however, some of the situations in which accepting a settlement offer may be a better option than seeing a case through trial include (but are not limited to) when:

 - A fair settlement offer has been made and prolonging the case may cost you more than it may be worth.